cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     refundTokens(packet)
   }

-  // check if the packet was sent is from a previously forwarded packet prevPacket = store.get(packetForwardPath(packet.sourcePort, packet.sourceChannel))
+  // check if the packet that was sent is from a previously forwarded packet prevPacket = store.get(packetForwardPath(packet.sourcePort, packet.sourceChannel))

   if prevPacket != nil {